kamilburda/gimp-export-layers/README.md

 entries.
 If the crashes occur to you, try reinstalling GIMP.

 The following file formats are not working properly with this plug-in:
-* colored XHTML (.xhtml) - does not save images at all,
+* colored XHTML (.xhtml) - does not save images at all.
-* KISS CEL (.cel) - throws error/warning messages, but saves images anyway.

 The following file formats have to display the file format dialog for each layer, not just the first layer: